GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Evaluation Strategy

-To rigorously compare whether the model-generated answers match the ground-truth answers, we require the MLLMs to directly output both the reasoning steps and final answer in JSON format.
-The model's self-summarized answer is then compared with the ground-truth answer through our evaluator model.
-Specifically, for problem $q$ with ground-truth answer $a$, if the model's answer is $\hat{a}$ , the Answer Correctness Score (ACS) is formally defined as:
+\paragraph{Answer Correctness Evaluation (ACS).} The model's self-summarized answer is then compared with the ground-truth answer through our evaluator model.
+Specifically, for problem $q$ with ground-truth answer $a$ and model answer $\hat{a}$, the Answer Correctness Score (ACS) is formally defined as: